5gasp/5gasp-website/website/_project-objectives/objective6.md

 ---
 title: Objective 6
+description: Create a practice community, where developers can share knowledge about 5G NetApps.
 ---

-## 6. Create a practice community, where developers can share knowledge about 5G NetApps

 The socialization of NetApps developers is of outmost importance in the success of our ecosystem.
 Only through a tight support community, built upon trust and information sharing, can SMEs and start-ups find the proper